karldcodes/whiteboard/README.md

 * Uses .NET and Signalr to provide real time events
 * Provides state management to hold the state of the board while the backend is running

+# Todo

+* Improve the UI when connect has failed and editing is disabled
+* Investigate ways to restore or merge local state with server state so users can work offline
+* Implement central logger with tracing
+* Investigate signalr backplane for scaling in microservices
+* Add unit tests